smithery-ai/mcp-summarization-functions/README.md

 When integrating with AI agents, include the following in your agent's instructions:

 ```
-CONTEXT MANAGEMENT
+# CONTEXT MANAGEMENT

 You have access to summarization functions through the MCP server.
-To prevent context overflow and maintain reliability:

-- ALWAYS use summarization for potentially large outputs:
+These functions are NOT optional - you MUST use them for ALL potentially large outputs to prevent context overflow:

-		• Reading files or executing commands
-		• Analyzing directories or codebases
+MANDATORY SUMMARIZATION:
+- You MUST ALWAYS use summarization functions for:
+    - ANY first time file reading operations (unless you are CERTAIN its small and you are going to edit it)
+    - ALL command execution outputs
+    - EVERY directory analysis
-		• Processing API responses or error logs
+    - ANY API responses or error logs

-- Use specialized features when available:
+    - ANY output that could be large

+NEVER attempt to process raw output directly - ALWAYS use the appropriate summarization function:
+• For commands: summarize_command
+• For files: summarize_files
+• For directories: summarize_directory
+• For other text: summarize_text

+ALWAYS utilize available features:
-		• Hints for focused analysis (security, API surface, etc.)
+• Specify hints for focused analysis
-		• Appropriate output formats (json, markdown)
+• Choose appropriate output formats
-		• Content IDs for accessing full details when needed
+• Use content IDs to access full details only when absolutely necessary

-Remember: When in doubt about output length, prefer using summarization to prevent context overflow or wasting tokens.
+There is NO NEED to process perfect or complete output.
+Summarized content is ALWAYS preferred over raw data.
+When in doubt, use summarization.
 ```

 ## Features